e271828e/Flight.jl/docs/notes/design/framework_design.md

 §14.3's drag phase, retired by the same rule).
 The obligation this places on the
 GUI: read-only rendering is first-class, not an error state — the author of `input_slider!` cannot know at authoring time whether it will be live.

+**Liveness is a derived property, and resolution is transitive** (v0.6).
+A widget is live iff its port's feed chain — walked through wires and exports across *all* levels, not just the local assembly — terminates in a root slot, *and* that slot is currently unclaimed by a device (§12.3 exclusivity).
+There is no per-port "GUI-controlled" marking anywhere: the export chain is the marking, written by the one author entitled to write it (a component's ports become GUI-commandable exactly when the assemblies above surface them).
+The switch between "driven by its own panel" and "driven by an external provider" is therefore automatic — at build time by wiring archetype (a scripted `World` wires a scenario component into the same faces the interactive `World` exports to root), at run time by device claim state.
+Rejected (v0.6): nominally-connected ports with a GUI *override* channel — a second write path that breaks the pure-function-of-drained-batches frame semantics, needs a parallel trace and replay mechanism, and cannot resolve the producer conflict (either a dead widget or a silently discarded wire); made safe — staged, frame-top, traced, exclusive — it collapses into the root-slot mechanism it tried to bypass.
+The honest cost
+stands: **unexported ports are unpokeable** — FlightCore's poke-any-`u` workflow does not survive contract visibility (§13.3), deliberately.

 **Peek rule:** a widget displays its **own pending write if any, else the snapshot value**.
 Own-cell only: another device's pending write is invisible by design (its